Race news

 Cor Vos

-The gesture that caught the eye was the kiss on the bars.
+The gesture that stands out most to the eye is the kiss on the bars.
 Why kiss the bars?
 The answer is not hidden in the bike, but on it.

 Fixed to the handlebars is a photo of his family: his wife Trine Marie Hansen, his daughter Frida and his son Hugo.
 He has done it before.
 Earlier this season, at Paris-Nice, Vingegaard rode with a family photo on his bars too, turning a finish line celebration into something more intimate.